chandpragyan/vdlx-datagrid-tooltip/README.md

   <vdlx-datagrid-column entity="demand_facility" heading="Facility" tooltip="This is tooltip test for strings" visible="false" editor-options-set="FACILITY_DISPLAY_NAMES" editable="true"></vdlx-datagrid-column>
   ````

-NOTE:- To display any aggregate values or other entity values for the same cell should use another attribute `cellTooltipFunc`

-`cellTooltipFunc` is the attribute that takes any user defined function but in return it should get the calculated string and the array of entities for which the user wants to display the values in the cell.
+To display any user defined values in the tooltip the userdefined function expression to be used

 For example :-

 ```
 <script>
 function displayCellTooltip(){
-    return [calculatedStrings, ['demand_period','demand_max', 'demand_basis']]
+  let a = 10,b =20, sum ;
+  sum = 10+20;
+    return 'The total value is: '+ sum;
 }
 </script>
 ```